michaelzwang/phase-0/week-2/wireframe-reflection.md

 ###What questions did you ask during this challenge?
 What resources did you find to help you answer them?

-I used the "A Beginner's Guide to Wireframming" article to learn more about wireframming and how to approach the concept.
+I used the "A Beginner's Guide to Wireframing" article to learn more about wireframming and how to approach the concept.

 ###Which parts of the challenge did you enjoy and which parts did you find tedious?

-I enjoyed learning about wireframming and seeing how it was used on popular websites.
+I enjoyed learning about wireframing and seeing how it was used on popular websites.
 Nothing was tedious!